 Private keys have been an integral component of Bitcoin since its first description in 2008.
-Wallet software generally protects users from the need to understand what private keys are and how they work.
+Wallet software often attempts to shield users from the need to understand what private keys are and how they work.
 Even so, most users eventually come face to face with private keys, too often with unpleasant results.

-A basic understanding of private keys helps prevent loss of funds and other mishaps, but it can also offer useful insights into how Bitcoin works.
-This guide outlines the most important private key concepts for effectively using Bitcoin.
+A basic understanding of private keys can help prevent loss of funds and other mishaps, but it can also offer useful insights into how Bitcoin works.
+This guide outlines the most important private key concepts for using Bitcoin effectively.

 Bitcoin: A Secure Messaging System

-Although Bitcoin is best known as a payment system, underneath it all runs a secure messaging system built on the Internet.
+Although Bitcoin is best known as an electronic cash system, underneath it all runs a secure messaging system built on the Internet.
 Instead of relaying emails, texts, or web pages, the Bitcoin network processes value-transfer messages called transactions.
-Private keys play a central role in verifying these messages, identifying senders and receivers, and in securing the network.
+Private keys play a central role in authenticating these messages and allowing users to identify each other.

 An example helps illustrate the problems that private keys solve.
 Imagine Alice wants to pay Bob using a coin with a face value of ฿1.
-Her plan is to create a transaction identifying Bob as the payee and 10 BTC as the amount to be transferred.
-Alice then broadcasts this transaction to all users of the Bitcoin network.
+Her plan is to create a transaction identifying Bob as the payee.
+After doing so, Alice plans to publish the transaction to the Bitcoin network.

 - Alice needs a way to identify both herself and Bob in the transaction.
 She can’t employ a trusted authority such as a government registry or email provider because that would create a central point of control and failure — the very thing Bitcoin was created to eliminate.

-Bitcoin solves these problems through a system called public key cryptography.
+Bitcoin solves both problems through a system called public key cryptography.
 This system uses two pieces of information to authenticate messages.
 A public key identifies a sender or recipient, and can be distributed to others.
 A private key is used together with the public key to create an unforgeable message signature.
 The private key must be kept secret.
 Public and private keys are mathematically linked through a signature algorithm, a mathematical procedure used for creating identities, signing messages, and validating signatures.

 With this overview in mind, here are six things about private keys to keep in mind as you use Bitcoin.